fheng/golang-intro/chapter-six.md

 - Discuss other useful concurrency tools such as ``` sync.WaitGroup ```

 ## Goroutines
-So just to recap, A goroutine is a light weight thread or "actor" that multiplexes ontop of a single "real" os thread.
+So just to recap, A goroutine is a light weight thread that multiplexes ontop of a single "real" os thread.
-This model allows Go to create many thousands of goroutines that span on a small number of actual os threads.
+This model allows Go to create many thousands of goroutines that span only a small number of actual os threads.

 The ```go ``` keyword is used to create a goroutine.